kibook/s1kd-tools/tools/s1kd-newdml/README.md

 BREX data module code.

 -c &lt;sec&gt;
-The security classification of the new data module.
+The security classification of the new DML.

 -d &lt;defaults&gt;
 Specify the `.defaults` file name.